jacobkap/crimebythenumbers/docs/choropleth-maps.md

 For this chapter you'll need the following files, which are available for download [here](https://github.com/jacobkap/r4crimz/tree/master/data): san_francisco_suicide_2003_2017.csv, san_francisco_neighborhoods.dbf, san_francisco_neighborhoods.prj, san_francisco_neighborhoods.shp, san_francisco_neighborhoods.shx.

 In Chapter \@ref(hotspot-maps) we made hotspot maps to show which areas in San Francisco had the most suicides.
 We made the maps in a number of ways and consistently found that suicides were most prevalent in northeast San Francisco.
-In this lesson we will make choropleth maps, which are shaded maps where each "unit" is some known area such as a state or neighborhood.
+In this chapter we will make choropleth maps, which are shaded maps where each "unit" is some known geographic area such as a state or neighborhood.
 Think of election maps where states are colored blue when a Democratic candidate wins that state and red when a Republican candidate wins.
 These are choropleth maps - each state is colored to indicate something.
-In this lesson we will continue to work on the suicide data and make choropleth maps shaded by the number of suicides in each neighborhood (we will define this later in the lesson) in the city.
+In this chapter we will continue to work on the suicide data and make choropleth maps shaded by the number of suicides in each neighborhood (we will define this later in the chapter) in the city.

 Since we will be working more on the suicide data from San Francisco, let's read it in now.